 Control commands are predefined constants.
-The following control commands apply to the msgget system call and are defined in the <bits/ipc.h> header file, which is internally included by the <sys/ipc.h> header file:
+The following control commands apply to the msgget system call and are defined in the <bir> defined in the <bir> bits/ipc.h> header file, which is internally included by the <sys/ipc.h> used to create a new segment.
+If not used, msgget will find the message queue associated with key, verify access permissions and ensure the segment is not marked for destruction.

-- IPC\CREAT used to create a new segment.
-If not used, msgget will find the message queue associated with key, verify access permissions and ensure the segment is not marked for destruction. - IPC\EXCLused with IPC\CREAT to cause the system call to return an error if a message queue identifier already exists for the specified key.
+used with IPC\CREAT to cause the system call to return an error if a message queue identifier already exists for the specified key.
 This is necessary to prevent the process from thinking it has received a new (unique) identifier when it has not.